apache/shardingsphere/docs/blog/content/material/solution.en.md

 The Sharding-transaction-xa module further defines the SPI for XA transaction manager developers.
 Developers only need to implement the SPI-defined interface to automatically join the Apache ShardingSphere (Incubating) ecosystem as their XA transaction manager.

-Apache ShardingSphere (Incubating) officially implements SPI based on Atomikos and Bitronix, and invited the Radhat JBoss XA transaction engine Narayana [https://github.com/jbosstm/narayana] development team to implement JBoss SPI.
+Apache ShardingSphere (Incubating) officially implements SPI based on Atomikos and Bitronix, and invited the Redhat JBoss XA transaction engine Narayana [https://github.com/jbosstm/narayana] development team to implement JBoss SPI.
 Users can choose their favorite XA transaction manager among Atomikos, Bitronix and Narayana.